watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-element/README.md

 - How to use a [**window:close**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#windowclose) event handler to hide the main web chat window when web chat is closed.
 - How to use the [**element**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject) configuration property to specify which custom element to use.
 - How to apply custom animation to the entrance and exit of web chat.

-**For a full walk through of how this code works, please visit [the tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-overview) in the Watson Assistant documentation.**

 ## Running the Code